Traveling with Pets

-With Labor Day weekend just around the corner, and the holiday season quickly approaching, you may be planning a road trip or flight with your pet.
-We all know traveling can be difficult and stressful, for both you and your pet.
+If you’re planning a road trip or flight with your pet, you may be worried about pet anxiety.
+We all know traveling can be stressful, for both you and your pet.
 But with the proper preparation, you can safely travel with your pet and have a trip you both will enjoy.

 Step 1: Prepare, prepare, prepare